Smokey Point Community Park

 Project Overview

-The park will feature an entry and gathering plaza space with historical interpretive signage elements, a stage and picnic area, restrooms, playground, parking, and a measured walking track around a large flexible oval field.
-These spaces will provide much needed public infrastructure where active and passive recreation can occur, as well as being easily programmed for a variety of Smokey Point community events.
-The plaza and stage can host concerts and farmers markets while the playground and walking path will provide the opportunity for multi-generational activities.
+The park features an entry and gathering plaza space with historical interpretive signage elements, a stage and picnic area, restrooms, playground, parking, and a measured walking track around a large flexible oval field.
+These spaces provide much needed public infrastructure where active and passive recreation can occur, as well as being easily programmed for a variety of Smokey Point community events.
+The plaza and stage can host concerts and farmers markets while the playground and walking path provide the opportunity for multi-generational activities.

 location